Fall 2019 Group Schedule

 Thursdays 5:30 p.m. - 7:00 p.m.

-Leaders: Cindy Marczynski, PhD and Michael Pauldine, PhD
+Leaders: Michael Pauldine, PhD and Rachel Ibaibarriaga, PsyD

 This interpersonal process style therapy group will focus on self-awareness and attention to one's interpersonal style, but is open to students with a large array of presenting concerns, including relationship difficulties, social anxiety, and school-related stresses.
 The group is open to graduate UNR students of all genders.
 While the specific focus of each session will be determined by group members' needs, some of the issues addressed may include relationships, communication styles, boundaries, self-awareness, academic stressors, as well as other general challenges of graduate school and interpersonal process.

 We invite you to also check out our discussion groups and skills workshops, open to the campus community.
 Student participants do not need to be clients of Counseling Services.
 Groups meet at Counseling Services, unless otherwise noted.

 Men of Colour Support Group

 Thursdays 12:00 p.m. to 1:00 p.m.